zitadel/zitadel/docs/docs/legal/service-description/support-services.md

 Support Services for products and services provided by ZITADEL is offered to customers according to the terms and conditions outlined in this document.
 The customer may purchase support services from ZITADEL (CAOS Ltd.) directly.

-Last revised: October 6, 2023
+Last revised: November 1, 2023

 ## Service Level Agreement